Preole/bbm/README.md

 * **Private**
 * **Return** _BBM_

-  The current node after its subtree have been validated.
+  The current node after its subtree have been validated & pruned.